 The meat is prepared with the bone still running through it, hence the label, bone-in.

-Know the difference between New York strip and ribeye steak
+Read further and find out the difference between New York strip and Ribeye steak

 The Filet Mignon steak is cut from the cattle’s narrow end of the tenderloins.
 Due to the muscle’s inactivity, this part of the cow is tender and smooth.

 Compared to the other cuts, it is less fatty and might require you to moisten it with seasoning or oil if you plan to prepare it under high temperatures.

 Also, check our comparison between Filet Mignon and Ribeye steak